davehorner/buxn/README.md

 `buxn-romviz` is a rom visualization tool.
 If extended debug info is available, it will show the source location and text of every single byte in a rom.

+`buxn-ctags` is a program to generate [ctags](https://github.com/universal-ctags/ctags) file from a .tal file (and its includes).
+It is only tested on classic Vim and it uses byte offset to go to the exact definition location instead of line number or search pattern.

 ### Android

 Make sure that Android SDK & NDK are installed.